azero-dev/azero-dev/README.md

 👋

-// To get in touch you can send my an email or a message on my website.
+// To get in touch you can send me an email or message me on my website.